ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 1. Some cards to take a note of:

-    * _Episode Length_: Initially when no one is winning the episode length is maximum, until someone wins.
+    * _Episode Length_: Initially when no one is winning the episode length is maximum steps, until someone wins.
 Then the average slowly comes down.
 Once they start winning regularly it should come down a lot.

-    * _Cumulative Reward_: Starts off being -1, because both sides is losing, but once they start regularly having a winner it will go up rapidly and will eventually settle around zero, as that is where average will tend towards that over time.
+    * _Cumulative Reward_: Starts off being -1, because both sides is losing, but once they start regularly having a winner it will go up rapidly and will eventually settle around zero, as each (evenly-matched) player will lose as often as they win.

     * _ELO_: As mentioned previously this is the score over time, as characters win, giving you an idea of how well your training is going.